 The ATM Cave is one of the most popular tours in Belize and visitors to this cave attest that the experience is not only breathtaking but also one of a kind.
 The cave is located in the karstic limestone terrain of Roaring Creek Valley in Cayo and is approximately 5 km long and contains a perennial stream that runs through it including a ledge with two stelae and a large chamber full of intact human remains and Maya pots.

-According to Jaime Awe, Director of Archaeology in Belize, the Actun Tunichil Muknal Cave was a sacred place to the Maya who utilized the cave during the classic period AD 250-909.
+According to Jaime Awe, former Director of Archaeology in Belize, the Actun Tunichil Muknal Cave was a sacred place to the Maya who utilized the cave during the classic period AD 250-909.

 This Easter Break is a good chance to explore and learn more about the remarkable history of this cave.